 The Peter G. Peterson Foundation commissioned this poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
-The online poll included 1,003 registered voters nationwide, surveyed between July 20, 2020 and July 23, 2020.
+The online poll included 1,000 registered voters nationwide, surveyed between August 18, 2020, and August 20, 2020.
 The poll has a margin of error of +/- 3.1%.
 The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.

 Thinking about our national debt over the last few years, would you say your level of concern has increased or decreased?

 Is that a lot or just a little?